SummaryRead the full fact sheet

 Lupus is a chronic condition that results from a malfunctioning immune system.

 The immune system is designed to identify foreign bodies (such as bacteria and viruses) and attack them to keep us healthy.
-However, in the case of lupus, your immune system mistakenly attacks particular tissues including the skin, joints, kidneys and lining of the heart and lungs, causing ongoing inflammation and pain.
+However, in the case of lupus, your immune system mistakenly attacks one or many different types of tissue in the body, such as the skin, joints, muscles, nerves, kidneys, heart or lungs.
+The result of this damage is ongoing inflammation and pain.

 For these reasons, it’s important that you plan your pregnancy carefully.

-Your condition should be under control and you should be in the best health possible.
 The healthier you are before you get pregnant, the greater the chance that you will have a healthy pregnancy and a healthy baby.
+Aim to have your condition under control and be in the best possible health.

 Talk with your doctor and specialist before you get pregnant.
 They may need to make important changes to your medication to ensure a safe pregnancy.
 Some medications are safe to take while you’re pregnant however others, like methotrexate, shouldn’t be taken.
 You may need to stop taking some medications months before trying to get pregnant as they can be harmful to your baby.
 Your doctors will help you plan this.